dojo/docs/dojo/provide.rst

 .. contents ::
    :depth: 2

-dojo.provide is a core part of the dojo module system.
+dojo.provide is a core part of the legacy dojo module system.
 It tells the loader that a specific module has been loaded.

 Introduction